nmeri17/suphle-docs/src/index.md

 actionLink: /docs/v1/quick-start/
 features:
 - title: Unprecedented integrationa
   details: Side-loading projects written in other frameworks.
-Overridable, versioned API routes automatically derived from existing browser paths
+Overridable, versioned API routes automatically derived from existing browser paths.
+Roadrunner.
+Psalm
 - title: Intuitive DX
   details: Modular-monoliths.
 Class names are preferred over aliases in all cases (labelling, payloads/DTOs, routing); for discoverability, lazy-loading, binding them, etc. Strongly-typed config classes.
 There are no includes, no runtime folder scanning, no instantiation is done prematurely (during booting or whenever), no statics, magics or globals
 - title: Infinite flexibility